-“Empathy is heartbreaking for the virtuous adoptive parent who has given all the love and care and hugs they can to a child that continues to struggle with anger management issues.”
+“Empathy is heartbreaking for the virtuous adoptive parent who has given all the love and care and hugs they can to a child that continues to struggle with anger management issues.
+Separation of a child from its mother increases the risk of various deep-rooted forms of psychopathology based on attachment theory; problems that may continue to manifest themselves in adolescence and continue through to adulthood.”
 Judith Land

 Every adopted child has feelings they can’t fully comprehend, including grief, denial, abandonment, low self-esteem and anger.
 There are a thousand reasons why adoption puts them in an irritable and irascible mood.
 Knowing that they were rejected by their parents and discarded by family torments them and no amount of external love can overcome this internal torture and humiliation.
 It’s almost impossible to emerge unscathed from any situation that makes a child available for adoption and every adopted child has experienced loss, or they wouldn’t be available for adoption.
 Their lives are complicated by painful backstories and gaps in their life’s story that causes emotional suffering.
 Traumatized by the experience many of them need help learning to understand their emotions—and eventually, how to deal with them.
 They are hurt by the adoption experience and confused by the lack of a true self-identity.
 They sense that something is intrinsically wrong without always knowing why.
 They are grieved by the difficulties they are forced to endure without ever understanding the reasons for the lifelong banishment they have received.
 A conscious awareness that their life’s journey has been coldly interrupted leaves many adoptees feeling overwhelmed by a sense of helplessness, annoyance, and displeasure triggered by a deep-seated internal fear of persecution, anger, and expressive behavior hostile to others.